 Watch Your Favorite Movie or Show

 You read that right.
 Just watch your favorite movie or show.
 You already do that anyway when you need a minute or five hours to immerse yourself in the juicy drama of your favorite Netflix show to forget about your troubles.
 You can even watch your show in English.
 No need to mess with your relaxation routine.
 You will want to put the subtitles in the new language though, if you want to advance in your language-learning journey.
 While you watch, see if you can figure out what written words match up with the spoken words.
 Do keep in mind that sometimes the subtitles are for the movie or show when it is in that particular foreign language, so they may be different than in the English version.
 When you feel like you have gotten some skills in your new tongue, try putting the audio of your favorite flick in your new language.
 Put the English subtitles on and see how it goes.
 When you are ready to meet the challenge, put the audio in your target language with the target language subtitles.
 Once you can do that, you have unlocked the pro language level.
 If you want to go even further, you could try searching for your particular language of interest on Netflix and find some shows or movies that are originally in the language you are looking for.
-By watching shows created for native speakers, you will not only pick up some slang, but will also be exposed to the culture of the language where the movie or show is set.
+By watching shows created for native speakers, you will not only be exposed to natural conversational language, but you will also pick up some slang.
+Additionally, you will be exposed to the culture of the language where the movie or show is set.

-Meet Up With Friends
+Meet Up with Friends

 A friendly chat over coffee.
 Or a shared basket of chips with some salsa at the local Mexican restaurant with your pals.
 What could be more relaxing?
 These are things you already do.
 How about find a friend who also wants to learn the same language as you do and start learning together?
 You could watch the same show or movie and meet to discuss what you learned.
 Or start having basic conversations with your language-learning partner.
 The advantage of having conversations in your new language with a fellow language learner is that you will both be on the same level, so it takes the pressure away of possibly being blown away by a mouthful of rapid-fire words that you have never heard strung together, and you can avoid looking like a deer caught in the headlights.
 Instead, you can laugh with your buddy at the horrible pronunciation they have or at the obviously made up word they just said, and they will happily do the same for you.
 Another option would be to meet up with a native speaker who is willing to teach you about their language and culture.
 A third option, which may or may not be the most tantalizing, would be to start dating someone who is a native speaker.
 They say immersion is the best way, right?